lovisXII/RiVer_SoC/README.md

-### helper script
+### Helper script

-If you trust us enough to run ou script in sudo, then we provide helper scripts (we provide no guarantee the installation will be clean, but it should work).
+If you trust us enough to run our script in sudo, then we provide helper scripts (we provide no guarantee the installation will be clean, but it should work).

 Several case can occur :
 - if you only want to compile one of our SystemC core and you want to play with it, you will need to run :